-The new system will be an improvement in terms of effectiveness in fulfilling the agency's testing function.
-Performance measure data will be easily tracked and obtained as needed.
+The updated testing system will be an improvement in terms of effectiveness in fulfilling the agency's testing function.
+It will improve gathering of testing statistics and performance measures data.

 Although customers will still be required to go to a testing center to take an exam, results from their test will be available to them quickly, which will expedite and simplify the individual's ability to obtain certification.